When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Literature Review

 Behavioral finance documents systematic asymmetries in investor reactions to gains versus losses \citep{kahneman1979prospect, shefrin1985disposition}.
 The disposition effect---holding losers too long while selling winners too quickly---has been documented across markets and investor types \citep{odean1998investors, grinblatt2001investors}.

-Our asymmetric response framework connects to this literature by documenting differential reactions to positive and negative market shocks at the daily frequency, revealing that retail investors exhibit momentum-chasing behavior while foreign investors provide contrarian liquidity.
+Our asymmetric response framework connects to this literature by testing whether differential reactions to positive and negative market shocks at the daily frequency vary systematically across investor types in the Korean market.